yathinbabux/100-days-of-code/log.md

 **Link(s) to work**
 1. [freeCodeCamp](https://freecodecamp.org/)

-### Round 1 Day 5-6: August 4-5, Wednesday - Thursday
+### Round 1 Day 5-6: August 5-6 Wednesday -Thursday

 **Today's Progress**: Built a event booking system using PHP and MySQL.

 **Thoughts** It has a from to get input and a admin baseboard to view the event enquiry.

+### Round 1 Day 7: August 7 Friday

+**Today's Progress**: Finished freeCodecamp's Applied visual Design section for Responsive web design certification.

+**Thoughts** Learned about linear-grdient, reprated-linear-grdient, transform scale, transform rotate, transform skewX, skewY and animation properties.